towolf/towolf.github.com/docs/PsychTests/MultiWindowLockStepTest.markdown

 conducted.
 One window flips after 10 seconds, the other after 20 seconds.

-If the optional parameter 'separateScreens' is set to a non\-zero setting, then the different onscreen windows are not opened on the same display screen 0, but each one on a separate screen.
+If the optional parameter 'separateScreens' is set to a non-zero setting, then the different onscreen windows are not opened on the same display screen 0, but each one on a separate screen.
-Performance can differ significantly between one screen and multi\-screen, as the operating system will use very different underlying algorithms and methods to handle flips on windows, depending on their placement on different displays or not.
+Performance can differ significantly between one screen and multi-screen, as the operating system will use very different underlying algorithms and methods to handle flips on windows, depending on their placement on different displays or not.
 Each operating system will also behave differently.